 This is a clear advantage of quartz over virtually all kinds of natural stone.
 Engineered stone was envisioned in Italy with the specific goal of creating a material with the look of marble but without the same level of maintenance.
 The pesky water stains that form on stones such as marble and are a result of natural porosity, which is virtually eliminated during the quartz fabrication process.
 As long as water spills are wiped up immediately, you shouldn’t be concerned about water stains on quartz.

 Sealing Isn’t Necessary

 The reason granite, marble, travertine, and limestone are often installed in kitchens is because their surfaces can be protected with regular sealant applications, which is what helps to prevent stains caused by water and other substances.
 Quartz is permanently sealed during the fabrication process, thus making future sealing unnecessary, but this doesn’t make it permanently stain-proof.

 How Quartz Surfaces Can Become Stained

-More than 90 percent of quartz consists of crushed and pulverized natural stone with a high volume of silicon dioxide.
+More than 90 percent of its composition consists of crushed and pulverized natural quartz and resins.
 The remaining materials used in quartz fabrication are advanced bonding agents, pigments, and resins, all of them byproducts of petroleum.
-If the molecular structure of the resins is compromised, the crushed stone fragments will be exposed and staining could occur.
+If the molecular structure of the resins is compromised, the crushed quartz fragments will be exposed and staining could occur.
 In other words, nicks, scratches, and burns on quartz surfaces can result in staining.
 Common household cleaners can also increase the risk of staining.
 For example, oven cleaner is made of a harsh alkaline chemical formula that could cause permanent stains on quartz.

 Avoiding Stains on Quartz Countertops